jgmac1106/dear-github/README.md

 Furthermore different discourses are emerging naturally depending on who mantains the Mozilla repos.
 Adherence to issues as a "bug ticket" is naturally more prevalent on the Mozilla Corporation side (the technical half) and the Mozilla Foundation side (the thinking half).
 Yet each repo develops its own identity.
 Please do not advocate for a technical solution that tries force specific discourses on different grups.

 So for the GitHub team I ask you to think strategically about the evolution of issues to account for both the "discussion" and the "work" of open source development.
-I think you need to think carefully for the increase in non technical users turing to GitHub.
-Thos of us without coding skills strengthen open source projects.
+I think you need to consider the increase in non technical users turing to GitHub.
+Those of us without coding skills strengthen open source projects.
 GitHub may become a repo of Open Education Resources.
 Plan accordingly.

 For project managers and repo mantainers I ask that you plan more than a Contribution.md file.
 Think about how non technical users can help your project.
-Develop strategies to recruit and onbaord to GitHub (kudos for eliminating command line).
+Develop strategies to recruit and onboarrd to GitHub (kudos for eliminating command line).
 Most of all don't freak when we +1 and emojify your issue.
 Instead work with us and explain how your ways of writing, reading, and being work in the repo.